JorDunn/mailer/README.md

 * Expand mjml support to allow editing full template in mailer.
 * Allow adding of customers to queue from customers page.
 * Change franchises to groups and a dropdown on the login form to select users group.
 This would allow for multiple users to have the same username in different groups.
-* Alternativly, have users login like an email address (e.g. user@group).
+* Alternatively, have users login like an email address (e.g. user@group).
 * Use flasks g object for user info, in unison with flask-login.
 * Create more fine grain permissions for users.
+* Remove Sessions.
+I don't think I really need to save them.